 Anytime you are involved in a fast-growing industry with new regulations, it’s a recipe for a huge spike in litigation.
 This is the case with the fast-growing Cannabis industry, which was worth $8-billion in 2018 and is expected to grow by 5 times, to $41-Billion by 2025! (see

-There are several aspects of the cannabis industry that are leading to huge opportunities, but also several aspects that will lead to a massive increase in litigation.
+Several aspects of the cannabis industry lead to huge opportunities, and several aspects that will lead to a massive litigation increase.

 Areas of Cannabis Litigation: